 Cervical spine treatment may include: joint mobilization, myofascial release, postural training, stabilization training, and progressive resistive strengthening.

 Kirsten Carmichael PT,DPT,CSCS gained experience with concussions early in her career while working for Dr Saglimbeni and the California Concussion Institute in San Jose, CA as he created the first comprehensive concussion clinic in the area.
-Following the model developed at UPMC she worked together with the doctors and a Vestibular Therapist performing the Exertion Therapy and cervical spine treatments for post-concussive patients.
+Following the model developed at UPMC she worked together with concussion specialized doctors and other rehabilitation specialists.
 In May 2016 Kirsten and her husband moved to Roseville, CA where she discovered a need for post-concussive care in the area.
 She combined her prior experience with further continuing education in the areas of concussion and vestibular rehabilitation to develop a comprehensive concussion program in her new home.
-She has teamed up with several of the concussion specialized doctors in the area working together to provide a comprehensive approach to care.
 Her goals are to further education, treatment, and prevention of concussions and she is passionate about staying up to date on the latest research in these areas.
 She recently completed her first presentation at the 2019 California Concussion Institute Symposium.